charlesfeng/startup-school-notes/DianeGreene.md

 VMware founded in 1998; created the virtualization industry.
 Diane left in 2008.

 Started with a big vision.
-Self- and family-funded first funding (Q1 1998); went out for angel money a year later (Q1 1999), tried to get people who understood the technology really well — computer scientists: Bechtolsheim, Hennessey, Cheriton.
+Self- and family-funded first funding (Q1 1998); went out for angel money a year later (Q1 1999), tried to get people who understood the technology really well — computer scientists: Bechtolsheim, Hennessy, Cheriton.
 Subsequently tried to get strategic investors to get into the server market: Michael Dell led the round; was talking to VCs until bubble burst in April 2000.

 What smaller thing could they do before their big vision?
 The first milestone that creates value for somebody: a company, a customer — ended up being a desktop product that let you run Windows on Linux, Linux on Windows.
 Didn't want to require any specific architecture/platform to make concessions (Intel, Microsoft) to not let them have power.
 Initially sold product over the internet; supported over email; international from day 1.